 da Vinci Litigation Update

 Some of these da Vinci claims have already been resolved.
-I think it is reasonable to expect another waive of settlements.
+I think it is reasonable to expect another wave of settlements.

 Hiring a Lawyer for Your da Vinci Claim